fyellin/PuzzleSolver/README.md

 In very rare cases, the generator can be `None`.
 This is described later.

-The file `Generators.py` contains several generators of the sort that are frequently found in Magpie puzzles.
+The file `Generators.py` contains several generators of the sort that frequently appear in Magpie puzzles.
 It also contains generators that return a pre-calculated list and generators that just return every possible value.
 The latter probably shouldn't be used for clues longer than length 6.

 #### Non-standard clues and subclassing

-If your grid is not actually a rectangle or your clues go into the grid in an unusual way, you may need to subclass `Clue`.
+If your grid is not actually a rectangle or your clues go into the grid in an unusual way, you can subclass `Clue`.

-The code assumes that across clues start at the indicated location and move right (increasing the second index),  and that down clues start at the indicated location and move down (increasing the first index).
+The code assumes that across clues start at the indicated location and move right (increasing the second index of the location),
+and that down clues start at the indicated location and move down (increasing the first index).
 If your puzzle has different rules, you should subclass `Clue` and override the method `generate_location_list` to generate the list of locations.

 TODO: Verify length?
 Verify first element is base_location?